Wingfield, Suffolk: Wingfield Castle and Wingfield Family

+Wingfield Church

+The current Grade I listed St Andrew's church dates from 1362.
+Sir John de Wingfield left money in his will to replace the original church with one larger and more elaborate in the 14th-century.

-St Andrew's church contains fifteen 15th-century misericords.
-It is worth noting that they have more than a family resemblance to those at Sutton Courtenay now in Oxfordshire, but pre-1974 in Berkshire, and those at Soham in Cambridgeshire.
+The church contains fifteen 15th-century misericords.
+They have more than a family resemblance to those at Sutton Courtenay now in Oxfordshire, but pre-1974 in Berkshire, and those at Soham in Cambridgeshire.

+An unusual feature of the church is the moveable 'hudd', which was a portable wooden shelter made during the Georgian period for a priest to shelter under if it was raining during a funeral or burial.

 The church's Tudor organ has been reconstructed and tours the country.
 It features in the film The Elusive English Organ.

+Wingfield Church and Wingfield Family Tombs

+The Wingfields continued to extend the church further throughout the centuries.
+Here visitors can see fine church monuments of Sir John de Wingfield, whose tomb lies within the chancel, and the De la Pole family.